A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 Household goods are measured by weight rather than by room or number of boxes.
 This enables the military to calculate and pay for shipping everything from one location to another.

 Professional gear and materials are shipped with your household goods but are counted in a separate weight allowance.
-Military members can ship up to 2,000 pounds of professional materials, and spouses can ship up to 500 pounds, provided these items are itemized and approved prior to the move.
+Military members can ship up to 2,000 pounds of professional materials, and spouses can ship up to 500 pounds, provided these items are itemized and approved before the move.

 There are a few items that cannot be included in your HHG shipment.
 If you want to move these things, you’ll need to make the arrangements yourself.
 A few items on the PCS prohibited list include: